5 Worker Misclassification Mistakes to Avoid

 Using a written contract can be one of the best ways to define a working relationship with an independent contractor and protect your company from misclassification.
 A written contract should outline the scope of work, define how managers and contractors will communicate, specify payment terms, and explicitly state that the person you are engaging is an independent worker free from control.
 If your company requires insurance, the contract can be a good place to put this information as well.

 Another good practice is to conduct an internal audit of your current classification processes.
 This is a helpful way to see if what you are doing is compliant.
-It can also provide valuable insight as to what HR personnel and hiring managers understand about working with independent contractors.
+It can also provide valuable insight into what HR personnel and hiring managers understand about working with independent contractors.

 Check out: 3 Reasons to Use a Written Contract for Consultants